Bucaro Royal received an Honorable Mention in the Best Independent Perfume category at the 11th Art and Olfaction Awards in 2025 held in Los Angeles.

 Thanks to figures like José Pérez Ocaña, Spain is considered one of the most culturally liberal and respectful countries towards the LGBT community in the world.

-Ocaña received an Honorable Mention in the category of best independent perfume at the 10th Art and Olfaction Awards in 2024 held in Los Angeles.
+Ocaña received an Honorable Mention in the category of best independent perfume at the 10th Art and Olfaction Awards in 2024 held in Lisbon.

 Orbis Iberica